grenzbotin/eco2rd/README.md

 #### Development build
 In order to use the extension for testing purposes, you can create an unpacked dev build via `yarn build-dev`.
-This will create a folder `dev_build` that can be load as unpacked extension the browser.
+This will create a folder `build_dev` that can be load as unpacked extension the browser.

 -------